MF 239 : Breaking down the front matter of your book

 This is a page showcasing you title and subtitle followed by the byline for your author(s).
 We covered titles last week so go back to episode 238 if you need a refresher on the basics.

 This protects your intellectual property.
 It’s usually a paragraph or sentence of legalese proclaiming ownership over your IP.
 It can also serve to disclaim that the story (if fiction) is purely made up and that the names, people, etc. are not real.
-In our case for Making Fake Star Trek, we had the dual task of outlining our copyright stake, while disclaiming that this was not an officially sanctioned book by CBS or Paramount, the IP holders of Star Trek.
+In my case, I had the dual task of outlining our copyright stake, while disclaiming that this was not an officially sanctioned book by CBS or Paramount, the IP holders of Star Trek.
 Your stakeholder is usually yourself as the author or an LLC or C-Corp if you have one.

 This is an individual or a group of people that you’re dedicating your book to.
 Common examples are a spouse, children, parents, a teacher or mentor.
 It can be a combination of several people.
 This is a personal decision and one you should give thought to as you’re starting to approach the finish line.

 This is someone else’s introduction to your book or you.
-For Making Fake Star Trek, we were very lucky to get actor Walter Koenig to write ours.
 I recommend that you approach the person you want to write your foreword early.
 You may have to send them a copy of your manuscript for review.
 It doesn’t have to be someone famous, just someone who has some meaning to you or the story.
 You can also write your own foreword too!

 Table of contents

 Some books will have an outline of parts, chapters, sections contained within.
 This will depend entirely on the book you’re writing and your personal preference.
 Typically non-fiction books, business books, and reference manuals will have a TOC while novels won’t but there aren’t any hard or fast rules on this as far as I know.